blake125/huffman-project/README.md

 An implementation of the Huffman coding algorithm for file compression in **C++**

 ## Features
-- Compression using Huffman coding algorithm
+- File compression and decompression using Huffman coding.
+- All file types supported!
-- Binary search tree for frequency analysis
+- Character frequency analysis via a custom binary search tree.
-- Bit-level encoding/decoding with proper padding handling
-- Works with any file type (text, binary, images, etc.)
+- Huffman tree implementation generated via priority queue.
-- Custom `.huff` file format with magic number validation
+- Custom file format for Huffman-encoded data.
-- Multibyte encoding/decoding!

 ## How to install/run: